-This guide provides comprehensive instructions for performing a Level III, Advanced Air Quality Assessment (see chapter 5 for step-by-step procedures).
+This guide provides comprehensive instructions for Overseas EIAP and performing a Level III, Advanced Air Quality Assessment (see chapter 5 for step-by-step procedures).
 Air quality assessments for proposed Federal actions are required for compliance with the National Environmental Policy Act (NEPA), the Clean Air Act (CAA), the General Conformity Rule (for areas in nonattainment or maintenance for any National Ambient Air Quality Standard (NAAQS)) and other environment-related regulations and directives.
 The Environmental Impact Analysis Process (EIAP), is the United States Air Force's (USAF) implementing tool for NEPA and provides the USAF with a framework on how to comply with NEPA and the President's Council on Environmental Quality (CEQ) Regulations.
 Additionally, for air quality, all EIAP documents must address the CAA Conformity Rules requirements.
-The USAF has expanded on the EIAP process with this guide to address specific air quality concerns.
-This guide breaks down the air quality EIAP process into three levels of assessment:
+The USAF expands on the EIAP process with this guide to address specific air quality concerns.

+The Air Quality EIAP process is broken down into three levels of assessment:

-- Level I, Exempt Actions (a determination if a formal Air Quality Assessment is required); - Level II, Quantitative Air Quality Assessment (a formal assessment of air impacts); and - Level III, Advanced Air Quality Assessment (an expanded assessment that is part science and part art, both quantitative and qualitative assessments).
+- Level I, Exempt Actions (a determination if a formal Air Quality Assessment is required); - Level II, Quantitative Assessment (a formal assessment of air impacts); and - Level III, Advanced Assessment (an expanded assessment that is part science and part art, both quantitative and qualitative assessments).

-This guide provides comprehensive instructions for performing Levels III air quality EIAP assessments, and is intended to assist Air Quality Program Managers and/or Environmental Specialists in assessing advanced air quality impacts, if needed, of the USAF proposed actions.
+This volume of the Air Force Air Quality EIAP Guide provides comprehensive instructions for performing Level III air quality EIAP assessments and Overseas Air Quality EIAP and is intended to assist Air Quality Program Managers and/or Environmental Specialists in assessing advanced air quality impacts, if needed, of USAF proposed actions.
 Furthermore, it provides guidance, procedures, and methodologies for use in carrying out an advanced quantitative and qualitative air quality EIAP assessment (which includes General Conformity Determinations) when a Level II, Quantitative Air Quality Assessment, indicates a Level III, Advanced Air Quality Assessment, is warranted.
 Transportation Conformity assessments are generally not applicable to the USAF; therefore, Transportation Conformity assessments are outside the scope of this guidance.
+Specific guidance on Overseas Air Quality EIAP is provided